Robbbo-T/Ampel360XWLRGA/CPT_0003-ATA_03-Minimum_Equipment.md

 **Enhancements:**

 - **Specific Learning Objectives:** Define clear learning objectives for each training module to ensure targeted skill development.
+Example: "Upon completion of this module, the trainee will be able to identify and correctly use the MEL Discrepancy Reporting Form (See [Section 16.2 MEL Discrepancy Reporting Form](#162-mel-discrepancy-reporting-form))."
 - **Training Schedule:** Outline the duration of each training session and the overall training program timeline.
 - **Assessment Methods:** Incorporate quizzes, practical evaluations, and feedback sessions to assess training effectiveness and participant understanding.